chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

 The demo should output an advice slip such as:

 ```
-Don't feed Mogwais after midnight.
+Only those who attempt the impossible can achieve the absurd.
 ```

+You have successfully built a minimalist container image with your apk package installed on it.
+This image is fully [OCI](https://opencontainers.org/) compatible and can be signed with [Cosign](/open-source/sigstore/how-to-sign-a-container-with-cosign/) for provenance attestation.

 ## Conclusion

 In this guide, we built a demo command line application and packaged it with melange.
 We also built a container image to install and run our custom apk, using the apko tool.
-For more information about apko, check our [Getting Started with apko]() guide.
+For more information about apko, check our [Getting Started with apko](/open-source/apko/getting-started-with-apko/) guide.

 The demo files are available at the repository [melange-php-demos](https://github.com/chainguard-dev/melange-php-demos), in the `hello-minicli` subfolder.
 For more information on how to debug your builds, please refer to the demo's [README](https://github.com/chainguard-dev/melange-php-demos/tree/main/hello-minicli) file and check the official documentation for [melange](https://github.com/chainguard-dev/melange) and [apko](https://github.com/chainguard-dev/apko).